TFAGaming/DiscordJS-V14-Bot-Template/README.md

 - The user commands are built-in Discord commands, and to execute a user command, right-click on a Discord user profile, Apps, and then select a command.
 - The message commands are built-in Discord commands, and to execute a message command, right-click on a message, Apps, and then select a command.

-This project also handles components, such as Buttons and Select menu (any; String, User, Role...).
+This project also handles components.
+For now, there are only Buttons and Select menus.

 Did you like my project?
 Click on the star button (⭐️) right above your screen, thank you!